kschuler/ling001/index.md

 ## Policies
 - **Attendance**: There is no formal attendance policy, but attendance is highly correlated with class performance.
-- **Make-up exams**: Only students with a documented family or medical emergancy will be granted the opportunity to make-up an exam.
-Send a Canvas message to your recitation section TA to make these arrangments.
+- **Make-up exams**: Only students with a documented family or medical emergency will be granted the opportunity to make-up an exam.
+Send a Canvas message to your recitation section TA to make these arrangements.
 - **Rescheduling exams**: Only students with a religious conflict or an official university event may reschedule an exam.
 In these cases, students must provide documentation and *advanced notice*, so send a Canvas message to your recitation section TA as soon as possible.
 Note that multiple exams on the same day is not a valid reason to reschedule.
 - **Late assignments**: Late language journals will be accepted with a 5 point per day late penalty.
 - **Re-grade requests**: If you feel a grading error has been made, you must make a formal regrade request via canvas *within four days of receiving your graded exam or assignment*.
 TAs are not allowed to discuss your grade with you until you have made a formal written request.
 If you ask about grading in person or via email, you'll be directed to make a formal request via the regrade request form.